tk0987/3D-heat-transport/README.md

 another code measures max heat transfer at the interface - relative to energy added, to obtain transfered_heat vs time curve

 # python integrators are unstable. c++ is the solution

+cpp code was stable up to 4J of heat exchanged or more. under validation!